Flames at Sharks: Lines, how to watch & open thread

 Kaapo Kahkonen

-Injured Reserve: Nikolai Knyzhov (Achilles), Markus Nutivaara (lower body), Mario Ferraro (foot), Matt Nieto (undisclosed), Luke Kunin (lower body)
+Injured Reserve: Nikolai Knyzhov (Achilles), Markus Nutivaara (lower body), Luke Kunin (knee)

 Calgary Flames